tradingview-pine-seeds/docs/ui.md

 - `repo_name` — a group of symbols, coincides with GitHub repository name
 - `symbol` — the name of the symbol in the group, corresponds to a specific data file

 These parameters uniquely determine the requested series.
-They cannot be empty strings.
+They can't be empty strings.

 |![ui_pine]|
 |-|